 5. Can narrow apply to goals?

 Yes.
-Narrow goals are specific and well-defined but may lack flexibility.
+Narrow goals are specific and well-defined, but they may lack flexibility or broader impact.